BLaurent/littlewebcorner_old/content/post/update_1.md

 # Health
 It's been a long time since I have given some news.
 During 2020, I took a lot of time to get properly diagnosed.
 In the end, all the errands have come to an end.
-I have *ADHD*, and a very weird IQ.
-So I am very very good in certain things and less effective some other things.
+I have **ADHD**, and a very weird IQ.
+So I am very very good in certain things and less effective in some others.
 At the end I am average like most people that are doing my kind of job.
 Well, after couples of months taking some medicine 💊, things have improved but not the point I was expecting.
 I guess some tunings are still needed.